 - Complete a Master of Occupational Therapy program application form.
 If you need to complete prerequisite or undergraduate courses at CUW, you must also complete a general Concordia University application form.
-Deadline for admission is March 15.
-We will continue to accept applications until each class is full.
-Please refer to CUW OT website for application updates (http://www.cuw.edu/ot). - Include a cover letter with your application form.
-In this cover letter, you may include any information that you would like the admission committee to know about yourself.
-Examples include: how you feel your undergraduate degree compliments the field of occupational therapy, why you chose occupational therapy, why you chose Concordia, any experience you may have had with a patient population, etc.).

-- Request transcripts from all other colleges attended.
+Deadline for admission is March 1. - Include a essay with your application form.
+In this essay, you may include any information that you would like the admission committee to know about yourself.
+Examples include: how you feel your undergraduate degree compliments the field of occupational therapy, why you chose occupational therapy, why you chose Concordia, any experience you may have had with a patient population, etc.). - Request transcripts from all other colleges attended.
 Concordia University must receive transcripts from other colleges before final acceptance into the program can be made.
 Official transcripts for courses in progress can be submitted upon completion of the course. - Submit volunteer verification forms indicating at least 40 hours of volunteer experience working with an Occupational Therapist.
 These hours may be done at one facility or a variety of facilities.
-Volunteer Verification forms are included in the application packet and are available from the graduate admission office. - Submit a nonrefundable application fee of \$35.00. - Include two letters of recommendation with the application for admission.
+Volunteer Verification forms are available on the Concordia Occupational Therapy web page. - Submit a nonrefundable application fee. - Include two letters of recommendation with the application for admission.
 At least one letter should be from someone able to write about your academic abilities.